Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: The User Study

-\textbf{Quality of trained policies}: The average reward from \textsc{Interactive-UI} is 1043, which is better than 648 from \textsc{Pairwise-UI} or an average 60.9\% higher reward for \textsc{Interactive-UI}. \allchanged\st{However, there is no statistically significant difference between the two approaches (non-parametric sign test: $p = 0.172$).
-This lack of significance may be due to the reliance on the quality of human feedback, which can be somewhat random.} However, the sample size of the study is quite low and we can not claim statistical significance. \allsame In seven out of ten sessions, \textsc{Interactive-UI} produced better policies than \textsc{Pairwise-UI} after the same time of giving feedback.
-During these seven sessions, the Hopper learned to move forward and achieved higher scores compared to \textsc{Pairwise-UI}. \textsc{Interactive-UI} yielded the four best policies with the best one having a true reward of over 2500. \changed{\st{In one session, however, both approaches did not perform well.
-The expert (E2) participating in that session had some difficulty in determining preferences based on the short clips in both settings.
+\emph{Quality of the trained policies}: The average reward from \textsc{Interactive-UI} was 1043, which is 60.9\% higher overall than the reward value from \textsc{Pairwise-UI}, 648. \allchanged\st{However, there is no statistically significant difference between the two approaches (non-parametric sign test: $p = 0.172$).
+This lack of significance may be due to the reliance on the quality of human feedback, which can be somewhat random.} However, the sample in the user study was quite small, not permitting claims of statistical significance. \allsame In 7 of the 10 sessions, \textsc{Interactive-UI} produced better policies than \textsc{Pairwise-UI} after the set feedback-provision time.
+From those seven sessions, the hopper learned to move forward, bringing higher scores than the \textsc{Pairwise-UI} condition. \textsc{Interactive-UI} yielded the four best policies, with the top one having a true reward of over 2500. \changed{\st{In one session, however, neither approach performed well.
+The expert participating in that session (E2) had some difficulty in ascertaining preferences based on the short clips, in both settings.
 In 2 sessions (E6 and E10), \textsc{Pairwise-UI} was significantly better than \textsc{Interactive-UI}.
-In the interview, E6 stated, ``The tool [\textsc{Interactive-UI}] was neat, however, I was probably a bit tired when making comparisons and potentially made some mistakes in judging the trajectories'', and E10 stated, ``In the beginning [of \textsc{Interactive-UI}], I might have misclicked a lot, giving incorrect preferences, since I used the keyboard with my left hand and I'm not left-handed.''}}
+In the interview, E6 stated, `The tool [\textsc{Interactive-UI}] was neat; however, I was probably a bit tired when making comparisons and potentially made some mistakes in judging the trajectories'; likewise, E10 stated that early on with that tool `I might have misclicked a lot, giving incorrect preferences, since I used the keyboard with my left hand and I'm not left-handed.'}}

 \allchanged \allsame